 2. Aggressive Portfolio

-An Aggressive portfolio is investments in high-risk securities that will yield higher returns.
+An Aggressive portfolio invests in high-risk securities that will yield higher returns.
 The prime aim of this portfolio is to gain more returns from the investments, and their risk tolerance is at the higher end (i.e.) the investor in this portfolio is willing to take more risk in return for better gains.

 3. Defensive Portfolio